DuxfordSBD/duxfordsbd.github.io/_posts/news/2013-10-10-exclusive-interview-with-clive-bartam-up-this-weekend.md

 **_We are very sorry to report that this video is not currently available, and are contacting the original owners to make it available again._**

-Keep coming back as we have lots more to share here.
+ We have lots more to share here.
 Tomorrow I am conducting a one to one video interview with Soap Box Derby event creator and organiser Clive Bartram.
 In the video I will ask questions such as...

   * Where did the idea come from?
   * How much was raised?